argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Pull-Request.md

 * `api`: If using self-hosted Azure DevOps Repos, the URL to access it.
 (Optional)
 * `tokenRef`: A `Secret` name and key containing the Azure DevOps access token to use for requests.
 If not specified, will make anonymous requests which have a lower rate limit and can only see public repositories.
 (Optional)
 * `labels`: Filter the PRs to those containing **all** of the labels listed.
 (Optional)
+* `insecure`: By default (false) - Skip checking the validity of the SCM's certificate - useful for self-signed TLS certificates.

+As a preferable alternative to setting `insecure` to true, you can configure self-signed TLS certificates for Azure DevOps Server by [mounting self-signed certificate to the applicationset controller](./Generators-SCM-Provider.md#self-signed-tls-certificates).

 ## Filters